aartij22/recommendation/README.md

 ## Data

 The data used in this project is a sample from the H&M Personalized Fashion Recommendations Kaggle competition.
-The dataset can be accessed at the following link: [Kaggle Competition - H&M Personalized Fashion Recommendations](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data)
+You can find the data [here](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data).

 ## Files